 If you move home, it’s really easy to take us with you – just email email@example.com, give us a call on 0345 555 7 500, or

 ecotricity.co.uk/support/moving-home at least two days before the move.

 You’ll need to:

 provide us with your new address (if applicable);

-give us details of the person taking over the Property; and
+give us details of the person taking over the Property;

-If you don’t tell us, your contract will continue and you remain responsible until the earlier of either:
+If you don’t tell us, your contract will continue and you remain responsible until the

 the date that you tell us that you’ve moved; or